McZonk/ClangKit/README.md

 Documentation
 -------------

-Documentation can be found at: http://xs-labs.com/en/projects/clang-kit/documentation/
+Documentation and API reference can be found at: http://doc.xs-labs.com/ClangKit/

 Project home
 ------------